MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 *Example of a BU structure with the Org parent business unit at the top and child BUs A to D below*

  > [!NOTE]
-   > * Only the default configurations are currently supported.
+   > * Only the default table configurations are currently supported.
 Altering RBAC settings in Dataverse can lead to unexpected results.

 ## Customer Insights roles
 The Customer Insights roles determine the user's access to Customer Insights functionality.